-Throughout 2016, the staff and students were again meaningfully engaged in real life and purposeful learning.
+Throughout 2017, the staff and students were again meaningfully engaged in real life and purposeful learning.
 Each group reflected on their past learning and where they wanted to be at the end of the year.

 This report gives another "snapshot" of our school's learning and teaching journey over the year and it celebrates the efforts and outcomes in which everyone associated with the school has shared.
 Language & Literacy, Numeracy, Science, History, Geography and Social and Emotional Well-being (Including Health & Physical Education) and the corresponding Information and Communication Technologies that support these Key Learning Areas (KLAs) were again main foci for our year.

-Throughout 2016, our school maintained its desire to support the needs of our students and staff through Investing for Success funding.
-This meant further focus and support (using coaches, mentors, additional, Special Education Teachers, Speech and Language time and Teacher -aide time) for our main KLAs above and staff capability enhancement.
+Throughout 2017, our school maintained its desire to support the needs of our students and staff through Investing for Success funding.
+This meant further focus and support (using coaches, mentors, additional Special Education Teachers, Speech and Language time and Teacher-aide time) for our main KLAs above and staff capability enhancement.

-School Progress towards its goals in 2016
+School Progress towards its goals in 2017

-At Woodridge State School the emphasis was on working together, providing the best opportunities to achieve the expected outcomes for successful futures.
+At Woodridge State School, the emphasis was on working together, providing the best opportunities to achieve the expected outcomes for successful futures.
 We progressed this school Mission through:

-- 1. A Focus on Learning for 21st Century including critical and creative thinking routines and considering Global Citizenship - 2.
-Differentiated Implementation of the Australian curriculum via sound Learning and Wellbeing and Pedagogical Frameworks. - 3.
-Embedding Key Signature Strategies for English, Mathematics and Science;
+- A Focus on Learning for 21st Century including critical and creative thinking routines and considering Global Citizenship - Differentiated Implementation of the Australian curriculum via sound Learning and Wellbeing and Pedagogical Frameworks. - 3.
+Embedding Key Signature Strategies for English, Mathematics Science and H.A.S.S

-Highlights of 2016
+Highlights of 2017

-Congratulations went to our Showcase Team and all staff, students and supportive parents and care-givers who worked so hard to gain the "2016 Network Ten Showcase Award for Excellence in the Early and Primary Years."
-Our "Global Citizenship education - passport to social cohesion" initiative strengthens the socioemotional, behavioural and cognitive abilities of students to help them develop a sense of belonging, to act responsibly, and to think critically and creatively about local, national and global issues. :
+Congratulations went to our Leadership Team and all staff, students and supportive parents and care-givers who worked so hard in the development of the Four Year Strategic Plan 2018-2021 for Woodridge State School.
+In May, the School Improvement Unit from Central Office asked three reviewers to see how our school had operated and implemented its previous Four Year Plan and recommend initiatives and strategies for the future strategic plan.
+The very confirming commendations and recommendations to continue with the sound trajectory of the school's improvement agenda were all well received and adopted into the 2018-2021 Strategic Plan.
+We continued to share locally and state-wide our "Global Citizenship education - passport to social cohesion" initiative which strengthens the socio-emotional, behavioural and cognitive abilities of students to help them develop a sense of belonging, to act responsibly, and to think critically and creatively about local, national and global issues.

-- Continued positive gains in NAPLAN Reading and Numeracy - Student, Parent and Staff Satisfaction surveys still trending around or above 90% - Special Days of Celebration such as Harmony Day; ANZAC

-Day; NAIDOC; Refugee Week; Well-being Day; Prep Expo and Under8s Day
+- Continued positive gains in NAPLAN Reading and Numeracy - Student, Parent and Staff Satisfaction surveys still trending at or above 85% - Special Days of Celebration such as Harmony Day; ANZAC Day; NAIDOC Refugee Week; Well-being Day; Prep Expo and Under8s Day

-- Great, Real-life and Life-like experiences in Social Sciences using our Inquiry Approach - Our Major facilities projects of our staff carpark and perimeter fencing.

-• The Council shared laneway along our western boundary was commenced and is being developed over Semester 1, 2017.

-Successful ILC and Year 3 & 5 Swimming Programs
+- Great, Real-life and Life-like experiences in Social Sciences using our Inquiry Approach, including the Harvard Visible Thinking Routines. - Our Major facilities projects of enclosing a section under G Block for STEAM programs and the refurbishment of Block and the Intensive English Language Centre. - The Logan City Council's shared laneway along our western boundary was completed and officially opened in Semester 2, 2017. - Successful ILC and Year 3 & 5 Swimming Programs

-• A fine awareness program of future learning experiences for Year 6 students through Launch into Life at Griffith Uni Logan.